Recumbent bicycle: Steering

-OSS/ASS is generally direct—the steerer acts on the front fork like a standard bicycle handlebar—but the bars themselves may extend well behind the front wheel (more like a tiller); alternatively the bars might have long rearward extensions (sometimes known as Superman or Kingcycle bars).
+OSS is generally direct—the steerer acts on the front fork like a standard bicycle handlebar—but the bars themselves may extend well behind the front wheel (more like a tiller); alternatively the bars might have long rearward extensions (sometimes known as Superman or Kingcycle bars).
 Chopper-style bars are sometimes seen on LWB bikes.

 USS is usually indirect—the bars link to the headset through a system of rods or cables and possibly a bell crank.
 Most tadpole trikes are USS.

-Center steered or pivot steered recumbents, such as Flevobikes and Pythons, may have no handlebars at all.
+Center steered or pivot steered recumbents, such as Pythons, may have no handlebars at all.

 In addition, some trikes such as the Sidewinder have used rear-wheel steer, instead of the more common front-wheel steer.
 They can provide good maneuverability at low speeds, but have been reported to be potentially unstable at speeds above 25 mph.

 Drive

 Most recumbents have the cranks attached to a boom fixed to the frame, with a long drive chain for rear wheel drive.
 However, due to the proximity of the crank to the front wheel, front wheel drive (FWD) can be an option, and it allows for a much shorter chain.
 One style requires the chain to twist slightly to allow for steering.

 Another style, pivoting-boom FWD (PBFWD), has the crankset connected to and moving with the front fork.
-In addition to the much shorter chain, the advantages to PBFWD are use of a larger front wheel for lower rolling resistance without heel strike (you can pedal while turning) and use of the upper body when sprinting or climbing.
-The main disadvantage to all FWD designs is "wheelspin" when climbing steep hills covered with loose gravel, wet grass, etc. This mainly affects off-road riders, and can be ameliorated by shifting the weight forward, applying steady pressure to the pedals, and using tires with more aggressive tread.
-Another disadvantage of PBFWD for some riders is a slightly longer "learning curve" due to adaptation to the pedal-steer effect (forces applied to the pedal can actually steer the bike).
+In addition to the much shorter chain, the advantages to PBFWD are use of a larger front wheel for lower rolling resistance.

+The main disadvantage to all FWD designs is "wheelspin" when climbing steep hills covered with loose gravel, slick pavement, etc. Another disadvantage of PBFWD for some riders is a slightly longer "learning curve" due to adaptation to the pedal-steer effect (forces applied to the pedal can actually steer the bike).
 Beginner riders tend to swerve along a serpentine path until they adapt a balanced pedal motion.
-After adaptation, a PBFWD recumbent can be ridden in as straight a line as any other bike, and can even be steered accurately with the feet only.
+After adaptation, a PBFWD recumbent can be ridden in a straight line as any other bike, and can even be steered with the feet only.
+However this requires pedal force applied at an angle, resulting in a power loss greater than the long chain on MWB recumbent.
 Cruzbike is the only PBFWD recumbent currently in production, and features a traditional steering axis similar to most standard and recumbent bikes.
-Flevobike formerly produced a center-steered FWD bike similar to the Python Lowracer.

 Yet another drive-train variation is on rowing cycles where the rider rows using arms and legs.